Explanation:

 Customization: Adjust package names (

-for Fedora, etc.).Error Handling: This script assumes basic error handling.
+PACKAGESvariable) and installation commands (apt-get install, etc.) based on your Linux distribution and package manager (yumfor CentOS,dnffor Fedora, etc.).Error Handling: This script assumes basic error handling.
 You might want to add more sophisticated error checking and handling depending on your specific use case.

 Security: Using

-in scripts can pose security risks.
+sudoin scripts can pose security risks.
 Ensure proper permissions and consider using more secure methods (e.g., Ansible) for large-scale deployments.

 This basic script provides a foundation that you can expand upon with additional features such as error handling, logging, or more complex installation logic as needed.